oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Transaction tokens support the principle of least privilege since they are narrowly scoped to a single transaction and have short lifetimes.
 This makes them less susceptible to broad replay attacks than the longer-lived access tokens.
 By maintaining a distinct token type, the protocol ensures that context propagation while minimizing the risk of lateral access if a transaction token is intercepted within the Trust Domain.
 This separation also reduces the need for including transaction context in the access token, reducing token size.

-Using a dedicated HTTP header from the `Authorization: Bearer` header for transaction tokens allows services to distinguish between an access token, which carries authorization delegation information, and the transaction token, which carries transaction context.
+Using a dedicated HTTP header from the `Authorization: Bearer` header for transaction tokens allows services to distinguish between an access token.

 ## Unknown `subject_token` scope
 If the scope associated with a `subject_token` cannot be determined from the token or another trusted source, the TTS cannot ensure that the requested scope does not expand the authorization represented by that token.
 The TTS MUST reject the Txn-Token Request and MUST NOT treat an unknown scope as unconstrained.